 The components of Oracle Java Cloud Service and its related Oracle Cloud components that are part of the infrastructure and platform service offerings are described in the following sections.

-The web applications My Account, and Infrastructure Console or Infrastructure Classic Console (depending on your account), are components of Oracle Cloud Portal.
-These applications allow account administrators and service administrators to manage and monitor their Oracle Cloud service instances and database deployments, including Oracle Java Cloud Service instances.
-My Account displays information about active, expired, and pending services for an entire account, across multiple datacenters and identity domains, and lets administrators monitor the service status.
+The Infrastructure Console and Infrastructure Classic Console (depending on your account) are components of Oracle Cloud Portal.
+These consoles allow account administrators and service administrators to manage and monitor their Oracle Cloud service instances and database deployments, including Oracle Java Cloud Service instances.
 The Infrastructure Console or Infrastructure Classic Console let administrators monitor and operate all active services within a single identity domain.
 Administrators can manage users and roles, and manage service notifications.
-See My Account Administration in Managing and Monitoring Oracle Cloud.
+See Overview of Managing Oracle Cloud Accounts and Services in Managing and Monitoring Oracle Cloud.